 SEE ALSO: 8 Reasons Why Small Businesses Need CRM

-Moreover, with that point made clear then comes the fact we all know which is: both Salesforce and HubSpot have developed through years to make the notion of sales & marketing go hand in hand more efficiently through their products.
+Moreover, with that point made clear, then comes the fact we all know: both Salesforce and HubSpot have developed through years to make the notion of sales & marketing go hand in hand more efficiently through their products.

 While HubSpot has matured through adding CRM to its platform to enrich its functionality as a designed initially “MA” or marketing automation software, Salesforce has developed from initially being “CRM” or customer relationship management software through adding the service called Pardot as an MA.

-So both realize how important for sales and marketing to work together, and they made it clear through an arsenal of cloud services and integrations (following up.)
-Then only remains to set the basis on which we are going to compare these two giants, so we know the difference and targets of each one of them.
+Both realize how important for sales and marketing to work together, and they made it clear through an arsenal of cloud services and integrations (following up.)
+Then only remains to set the basis on which we will compare these two giants, so we know the difference and targets of each one of them.

 4 Major points of HubSpot Vs. Salesforce Comparison: